552020/ic-1inch/scripts/mechanical-turk/mechanical-turk-manual-guide.md

 Follow the same pattern as Scenario 1, but with:

-- Resolver locks both ETH (using EIP-712) and ICP
+- Taker locks both ETH (using EIP-712) and ICP
 - Atomic completion with reversed token flow
 - ETH escrow on Ethereum, ICP escrow on ICP